Brand Analytics · Strategic Planning

 Channels: social, content, community, cultural sponsorship

 This is how the path model turns brand analysis into a media plan.
-The coefficient table answers not just "what should we say" but "where should we say it and with what depth of engagement."
+The model output answers not just "what should we say" but "where should we say it and with what depth of engagement."

 What the Model Requires